dotterweide/dotterweide/notes/multi-cursor.md

   common keyboard shortcuts are taken (e.g. ctrl-shift-up/down in Atom Linux or alt-up/down in Atom Mac);
   ctrl-alt up/down ([Sublime](http://www.sublimetext.com/docs/2/multiple_selection_with_the_keyboard.html))
   seems to be available.
+  or better, imitate IntelliJ: press Ctrl twice (don't release the second time), then press up or down while Ctrl is still held.